Hendrik Caspar Romberg: Life

 Hendrik Caspar Romberg was the son of Zacharias Romberg, a bookprinter/seller on Spui in Amsterdam.
 Hendrik was baptized not in the opposite Lutheran church, but at home.
 In 1763 he traveled to Batavia in East Asia with the Dutch East Indies Company (or Vereenigde Oost-Indische Compagnie or VOC in Dutch).
 Ten years later he was appointed in Deshima as bookkeeper.
 Romberg spent more than ten years in Japan.
-It seems he was good-looking had an affair with a Japanese prostitute.
+It seems he was good-looking and had an affair with a Japanese prostitute.

 He was the Opperhoofd, head of VOC trading post, during four discrete periods: